 Restored large pillared building

-This shows that surveying technology already existed at that time, and is considered evidence that the residents of the village had advanced technology.
+This shows that surveying technology already existed at the time, and is considered evidence that the villagers had advanced technology

-On the other hand, the question of what this building was used for remains shrouded in mystery, and although it has been restored to its current form through historical research by the restoration project team at the time, it remains unclear whether this building is correct. ?''
-It seems like they don't know.
+On the other hand, the purpose of this building remains a mystery, and although it has been restored to its current form through research by the restoration project team at the time, it is still unclear whether this form is correct

-They are often found near the center of the village, and are thought to have been places where residents gathered for some reason, such as meeting halls, communal workshops, or housing complexes.
+They are often found near the center of settlements, and are thought to have been places where residents gathered for some reason, such as meeting halls, communal workshops, or shared housing

-This is a reconstruction of a typical residential building from the time, and each building has been envisioned and reconstructed with three types of roofs: thatched, bark, and earthen roofs.
+This is a reconstruction of the remains of a typical dwelling from that time, and it is imagined and reconstructed to look like a building with three different types of roof: thatched, bark, and earth

-It is believed that this village has existed for over a thousand years, so the shape of the dwellings including the roof, the arrangement of pillars, and the location and structure of the hearths are thought to have changed over time.
+The settlement is believed to have existed for over a thousand years, so it is likely that the shape of the dwellings, including the roofs, the arrangement of the pillars, and the location and structure of the hearths have changed over time

-Remains of a dug-out pillar building (remains of a raised warehouse)
+Remains of a post-hole building (remains of a raised-floor warehouse)

-It is thought that postholes were dug in the ground and pillars were erected to support the roof.
+It is thought that post holes were dug in the ground and posts were erected to support the roof

 summary

-Various other remains have been discovered at the Sannai-Maruyama ruins, including earthen pit graves, road ruins, storage pits, and garbage dumps from that time.
+Various other remains have been discovered at the Sannai-Maruyama site, including pit graves, road remains, storage pits, and a garbage dump from that time

-The Jomon Jiyukan, which is located at the entrance of the facility, has a museum where you can see various excavated items on display and information about the ruins, as well as a large theater, an experience workshop, a restaurant, and a souvenir shop.It is one of Aomori Prefecture's leading tourist facilities.
-It is also popular as
+The Jomon Jiyukan, located at the entrance to the facility, houses a museum where you can see exhibits of various excavated items and information about the ruins, as well as a large theater, an experience workshop, a restaurant, a souvenir shop, and more, making it a popular tourist destination in Aomori Prefecture

 • Name: Special Historic Site Sannai Maruyama Ruins